taekwondodev/go-REST-Authentication/README.md

 # go-REST-Template
-This is a Template for REST API with authentication already implemented in go and connected to a SQL database.
+This is a Template for REST API in Go with JWT, Docker and a Database.

+You can use it in two ways:
+- **Authentication Microservice**
+- **Starting point for a backend**

 ## Project Structure